gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 The Gradle team is excited to announce Gradle @version@.

+This is the first patch release for Gradle 8.11.
+It fixes the following issues:
+* TODO

+We recommend users upgrade to @version@ instead of 8.11.

+***

 In this release, builds using the Configuration Cache can become much faster with opt-in [parallel loading and storing](#config-cache) of cache entries.
 Additionally, projects created with `gradle init` now enable the Configuration Cache by default.